dmprofe/en.javascript.info/1-js/04-object-basics/01-object/article.md

 Situations like this happen very rarely, because `undefined` should not be explicitly assigned.
 We mostly use `null` for "unknown" or "empty" values.
 So the `in` operator is an exotic guest in the code.

+> ![t] t: Unless dealing with other's code not following these good practices

 ## The "for..in" loop [#forin]